balazstth/consense/README.md

 ConSense
 ===

+**2018-10-14: This was done since**

+- switch to HTML 5
+- switch to EcmaScript 6
+- CSS --> SCSS
+- libraries yanked, libraries added
+- new build system, compiler, compressor
+- all documented, many TODOs

 **2018-09-22: ConSense is being revived.
 That means linting and sorting out obvious problems.
 Using what still can be used.
 Having a look at what is still working ten years after!
 I was a very young man when I started working on ConSense - a brat, - let's see how it fares today.
 A fun project.**

 **Have a look at the site for more info and to see where we are going.
 This software has a good amount of features and a good amount TODO.
 While maintaining to be lean and simple.
 The Changelog is also an interesting place to check.**